ceoshikhar/use-fancy-input/README.md

 # use-fancy-input

-React hook for building fancy input for things like OTP, 2FA Code, etc.
+React hook for building fancy input for things like OTP, 2FA Code, etc. Checkout [Storybook](https://ceoshikhar.github.io/use-fancy-input) for examples.

 Documentation is 🚧 but the hook is 🚀